 As sporting venues continue to push the innovative envelope in creating unprecedented and revolutionary designs for the architecture of the building, they also look to include unique designs for the amenities associated with the venues.

-Over the past year, we’ve seen the creativity of design in major league sports venues spread to the video boards as well.
-Venues today are thinking outside the traditional box-shaped LED video board design and transforming video technology into custom-shaped displays including curves, ellipsis and landscape designs.
+Over the past couple of years, we’ve seen the creativity of design in major league sports venues spread to the video boards as well.
+Venues today are thinking outside the traditional box-shaped LED video board design and transforming video technology into custom-shaped displays including curves, cylinders, ellipsis, ovals and landscape designs.

 Thinking outside the box of standard digital signage shapes and sizes, the idea to create a revolutionary display to the size and scale never seen before in facility design was born.
 Mercedes-Benz Stadium also showcases an 70-foot wide tapered and curved 4-millimeter display at the main entrance.